nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 AD and IPA group names with short names
 +++++++++++++++++++++++++++++++++++++++

-If your IPA domain and AD trusted domain have groups with the same names, you are using domain resolution order, and you are shortening the names, you may notice that your clients may have intermittent issues with name resolution.
+You may notice that your clients have intermittent issues with name resolution when the following are true:

+* Groups (or users) have the same names in both IPA and AD
+* You are using domain resolution order
+* You are shortening names on the clients

 You may want to actually search for them to identify the errant groups and then correct them.
 You can correct them either on the AD or IPA side.
 I would opt for the IPA side.

 .. code:: shell